-The Segment #1 Committee recommends that TxDOT continues to further detailed project-level planning and development to implement the project recommendations outlined in the Plan to upgrade the Ports-to-Plains Corridor to an interstate facility.
+The Segment #2 Committee recommends TxDOT continues to further detailed project-level planning and development to implement the project recommendations outlined in this report to upgrade the Ports-to-Plains Corridor to an interstate facility.
 The activities should include the following:

-- Develop detailed district-level implementation plan outlining project development process for each of the projects included in the recommendations of this plan. - Specific location of items like frontage roads, bridges and grade separations (overpasses and underpasses) as the planning and development processes continue, and, - Future connections and interchanges with the proposed interstate to other regional highways that serve the region.
+- Develop a detailed district-level implementation plan outlining the project development process for each of the projects included in the recommendations of this plan. - Specific location of items like frontage roads, bridges, and grade separations (overpasses or underpasses) as the planning and development processes continue, and, - Future connections and interchanges with the proposed interstate to other regional highways that serve the region.

-Environmental Review and Public Input
+▶ Environmental Review and Public Input

-The Segment #1 Committee recommends construction of any relief route undergo an extensive environmental process and require public input and comment.
+The Segment #2 Committee recommends construction of any relief route undergo an extensive environmental process and require public input and comment

-▶ Importance of Community Support
+Importance of Community Support

-The Segment #1 Committee recognizes the importance of community support including resolutions for supporting future interstate designation adopted by communities, counties, organizations and businesses within Segment #1 and has included a signed resolution in the Segment #1 Committee Ports-to-Plains Corridor Interstate Feasibility Study Report.
+The Segment #2 Committee recognizes the importance of community support including resolutions for supporting future interstate designation supported and adopted by communities, counties, organizations and businesses in Segment #2 and has included a signed resolution in the Segment #2 Committee Ports-to-Plains Corridor Interstate Feasibility Study Report.